people-r-strange/spacey/V-code/V-To-Do.md

 There are 18708 vehicles in the park or which 998 are park rangers, which means 17710 are visitors.

 2. How long are vehicles staying in the park?
+-> Total length for each individual ID (Use difftime)

+3. Investigate Ranger Stop 3
+-> Specific IDs
+-> Look at Windspeed and Wind direction for specific dates -> Where were the trucks earlier that day (ISABEL)
+-> Determining groups by time (categorize by long-haulers, day trippers, etc.) (ISABEL + V)